glassorg/ionscript/README.md

     - In debug mode files must be able to be incrementally compiled individually.
     - In release mode compilation and optimization as a group is allowed.

+- Interfaces?
+    - Yes.
+Interfaces become Type's at runtime and can be implemented statically or dynamically.

 ## Syntax

 ### Import